 Custom fee items do not participate in revenue share calculations.
 Validation returns

-400 for empty names, non-positive amounts, or missing currency.Step 3: Approve
+400 for empty names, non-positive amounts, or missing currency.Save Errors

 Once you’re satisfied with the entries, approve the payroll.
 This triggers fund collection and schedules disbursement.
 Returns204 on success.
 The payroll status moves to approved.